KoolLSL/lslforge/README.md

 1. The following [Eclipse Distributions](https://www.eclipse.org/downloads/packages/release) were found working:
    * Eclipse IDE 2024-03 (4.31.0) since 0.1.9.12, with Java 17 JRE

    > NOTE: Oomph seems to restore LSLForge native setting despite attempts to overwrite the field.
 The only workaround for now is to check `[X] Skip automatic task execution at startup time` under Oomph  Setup Tasks in Preferences.

-2. To install a plugin into Eclipse, choose `Help` > `Install New Software`.
+1. To install a plugin into Eclipse, choose `Help` > `Install New Software`.
 Click `Add...` and enter the link for location:

-	For the tested and reported to be working releases use `KoolLSL`'s __main__ repo:
+	For the tested and reported to be working releases use __main__ repo:
     * `https://raw.githubusercontent.com/koollsl/lslforge/main/lslforge-dev/eclipse-project/update-site/`

 	Alternatively you may try a specific version (including work in progress branches).
 Example:
     * `https://raw.githubusercontent.com/koollsl/lslforge/0.1.9.12/lslforge-dev/eclipse-project/update-site/`

-	* For even older version, clone the whole repo and link your Eclipse to a particular folder under `eclipse\archive`.
+	For even older version, clone the whole repo and link your Eclipse to a particular folder under `eclipse\archive`.

 	> If you don't see any items for installing, try to uncheck "Group items by category"

   	> Run `eclipse -clean` to force it to forget cached downloads

-3. Select two items:
+2. Select two items:

 	* "LSLForge"

 	* One of the native parts according to your environment, ex: "lslforge_part_win32_x86" for Windows

-4. Install, accept and restart Eclipse
+3. Install, accept and restart Eclipse

-5. Switch to **LSLForge Perspective** and create a new LSLForge Project
+4. Switch to **LSLForge Perspective** and create a new LSLForge Project

 ## Known Issues